- 1 MARKETING MANAGEMENT

 The application for the sale/stock/exhibit or offer for sale has to be made in the prescribed relevant form as provided under the 1945 rules.
 The license has to submit the required details has to follow the conditions attached with the license.
 The application for manufacturing has to be submitted under the prescribed form under the 1945 rules along with the required documentation including but not limited to the plan of premises.

 As stated above the license would further have to abide by the conditions attached to the license.
-For those entrepreneurs, who are not having manufactured the drug for sale.
+For those entrepreneurs, who are not have manufactured the drug for sale.
 In this regard, they would have to provide a consent letter from the premises where such manufacturing is being carried out.

 - Buy 1 Get 1 free offer.

 - Free masks with 150ML bottle of sanitizer.